-Villa & Vistas Let’s get straight to the good news: Villa Blue View, one of the leading luxury villas on Koh Samui, is currently offering a 40 percent discount to Expat Living readers!
-The villa sits on a hilltop on the island’s north coast, overlooking the Gulf of Thailand.
+One of the leading luxury villas on Koh Samui, Villa Blue View sits on a hilltop on the island’s north coast, overlooking the Gulf of Thailand.
 Designed by award-winning architect Gary Fell, it’s a property that features plenty of clean modern lines and open spaces.
 You’ll be flanked by greenery during your stay, enjoying the nature views all around, from the eagles circling above to the bluest of ocean vistas below.

 Blue View’s five spacious ensuite bedrooms are all different, each with its own views, and one with four single beds – ideal for children.
 A trio of permanent staff is on hand to look after your holidays needs, and a chef is available at a daily rate.

 Formerly the renowned Baan Taling Ngam Resort – Samui’s first-ever luxury resort – the InterContinental Koh Samui Resort is tucked away on the tranquil west coast of Samui, a 45-minute drive from the airport.
 We can personally vouch for the views from this clifftop property – they’re extraordinary, stretching over the nearby Five Islands and the Ang Thong National Marine Park.
 There are four restaurants and bars, plus the award-winning Baan Thai Spa by HARNN, loads of kids’ activities at Planet Trekkers, and other fun activities for adults and kids alike.

 I’m more of a winter holiday girl but I really loved my first trip to Koh Samui two years back.
 Stepping out of the plane to blue cloudless skies and loads of greenery, I knew I was in for a good time.